ljpatrick/marxpaint/docs/pt_br/README.txt

 Other Documentation
 -------------------
-  Other documentation included with Tux Paint (in the "docs" folder/directory)
+  Other documentation included with Marx Paint (in the "docs" folder/directory)
   include:

     AUTHORS.txt     - List of authors and contributors CHANGES.txt     - Summary of changed between releases COPYING.txt     - Copying license (The GPL)
     INSTALL.txt     - Instructions for compiling/installing, when applicable
-    PNG.txt         - Notes on creating PNG format images for use in Tux Paint README.txt      - (This file)
+    PNG.txt         - Notes on creating PNG format images for use in Marx Paint README.txt      - (This file)
     TODO.txt        - A list of pending features or bugs needing fixed

-Using Tux Paint
+Using Marx Paint
 ---------------
-  Building Tux Paint
+  Building Marx Paint
   ------------------
-    To compile Tux Paint from source, please refer to INSTALL.txt.
+    To compile Marx Paint from source, please refer to INSTALL.txt.

-  Loading Tux Paint
+  Loading Marx Paint
   -----------------
     Linux/Unix Users
     ----------------
       Run the following command at a shell prompt (e.g., "$"):

-        $ tuxpaint
+        $ marxpaint

       It is also possible to make a launcher button or icon (e.g. in GNOME or KDE).
 See your desktop environment's